 When someone is at fault, you have the right to demand compensation.
 While you can do this on your own, it’s always best to work with an experienced attorney.
 Hiring a lawyer to handle your crushing injury case will help to make sure that you’re fairly compensated for your injuries.

-Here’s why you should call Lavent Law if you’ve suffered a crushing injury through little to no fault of your own:
+Here’s why you should call Lavent Law, P.A. if you’ve suffered a crushing injury through little to no fault of your own:

 - Insurance companies will do anything they can to prevent you from getting the money you need